 2017’s It utilized smart marketing campaigns and word-of-mouth to produce a smash hit at the box office.
 Making $700 million on a modest $35 million budget, the film was sure to produce a sequel – and fast.
-After a two year wait, audiences are finally being hit with It Chapter Two to similar fan hype.
+After a two year wait and 4 months after the It Chapter Two trailer dropped, audiences are finally being hit with It Chapter Two to similar fan hype.
 And, with double the budget, the film was able to get a strong cast and better CGI, but was that enough?
 Yes and no. It Chapter Two is a fulfilling sequel that uses nostalgia to pull on our heartstrings while simultaneously losing the innocent chemistry that lifted the first film to new heights for horror.

 For this spoiler-free review, I won’t bother discussing how it differed from the book.
 While It Chapter Two may be nearly three hours in runtime, the source novel, It by Stephen King, is 1138 pages.
 No movie could work all of that in.
 As an avid King fan who has read the book, the changes made suit the needs of the film.
 The additional plot points are an extra treat for readers, and necessary cuts don’t damage the integrity of The Losers Club.

 What’s It Up To Now?

 It followed a group of newly formed friends as they dealt with the evil forces in their hometown of Derry, Maine.
 Pennywise, a clown who feeds on children, just loves to terrorize them.
 So, when the kids defeat Pennywise at the end of the first film, all seems well again.
 But, as it turns out, Pennywise likes to come back every 27 years.
 The kids, who had all made a promise to come back if needed, hesitantly return.
 Mike Hanlon, played by Isaiah Mustafa, was the only kid to stay in town.
 He calls the old gang back to town, and they’re back to the same old clown fighting stuff.

 The Losers Club, Young, And Old